Ontology Object Properties are Data Model Associative Entities – not Relationships

 Has Monetary Amount Hierarchy (wrong and correct)

-How would you, as a Sr. Data Modeler, fix the design?
+How would you, as a Senior Data Modeler, fix the design?

 The correct model replaces the relationships with associative entities.
 We derive the subtype hierarchy from the ontology sub-properties.